LinkedIn Guide

 Main title value of a blog and alternate values considered by the LinkedIn post debugger.

-Here, my main title was 'LinkedIn Follow vs. Connect: Which One Is Right For You? [+7 Actionable Steps]', which you can see on the left side where it is correctly displayed.
+Here, my main title was 'LinkedIn Follow vs. Connect: Which One Is Right For You? [+7 Actionable Steps]', which you can see on the left side of the image above.

 But on the right-hand side, there are some alternate values it considered, which might have been displayed instead.